By Sumeet Chatterjee and Aradhana Aravindan

-The central bank last month reduced companies' overseas investment limit to 100 percent of their net worth from 400 percent, part of a drive to curb dollar outflows and prop up the rupee.
+The Reserve Bank of India last month reduced companies' overseas investment limit to 100 percent of their net worth from 400 percent, part of a drive to curb dollar outflows and prop up the rupee.

 While these steps could put a brake on overseas investments in the short term, they might not halt the outbound march in the longer term.